-Nicholson made the move to New York in 1999, at the height of its “Silicon Alley” days.
+Nicholson made the move to New York in 1999, to work at Iguana Studios, a web startup.
 She was a new media producer for over seven years, publishing award-winning sites and programs for corporate and non-profit companies.

 Nicholson received her master’s from Columbia University’s School of Journalism in 2007, as an award-winning student graduating in the top of her class.

 She produces and hosts the weekly podcast, 60-Second Mind.
 She is an on-air contributor to multiple Web and TV shows that have appeared on Slate, the Discovery Channel and the Science Channel.
 She co-created and produced the Science of Sex an acclaimed Web publication that won two Webbys.

 Nicholson is also a co-founder of Publet, a new platform dedicated to making publishing on tablets and smartphones easy, cheap and fast.

 Nicholson has been contracted by many organizations to speak about the current upheaval in traditional communication due to the Web and social media, including the National Science Foundation, the New York Academy of Sciences, Sundance Film Festival and Space Studies Board of the National Academies.
 She has spoken at the South By Southwest Interactive conference three times covering brain-computer interface in 2010, the secrets of DARPA in 2011, and the trending field of embodied cognition in 2013.

 Nicholson has been on faculty at the Banff Centre for the Arts; Poptech Science Fellows program and currently is on faculty at the Alan Alda Center for Communicating Science.
 She is also an adjunct professor at New York University’s Arthur L. Carter Journalism Institute.